|Asthma & Pregnancy

 Can women with asthma perform Lamaze?

-Most women with asthma are able to perform Lamaze breathing techniques
+Most women with asthma are able to perform Lamaze breathing techniques without difficulty.

 Can I breast feed if I have asthma?

 Breast feeding is a good way to increase your child's immunity, and is encouraged.
 The transfer of most drugs into breast milk has not been precisely evaluated; however, there appears to be no evidence that asthma medications adversely affect nursing infants.
 (However, some infants may become irritable from theophylline transferred by breast milk.)
 Also, if you have allergy symptoms while nursing, it is appropriate to treat these as well.
 Again, make sure to see your allergist/immunologist for the best treatment of allergies and asthma while nursing.

 Although these are common questions during pregnancy, each patient's individual treatment varies.
 Managing asthma and avoiding asthma flare-ups during pregnancy is important to the health of the mother and fetus.
 It is best if women see their allergist/immunologist regularly during pregnancy so that any worsening of asthma can be countered by appropriate changes in the management program.
 Make sure to discuss any specific concerns with your doctor to ensure the healthiest pregnancy - for your well-being and that of your baby.

 Your allergist/immunologist can provide you with more information on asthma and pregnancy.

 Tips to Remember are created by the Public Education Committee of the American Academy of Allergy, Asthma and Immunology.
 This brochure was updated in 2003.

 The content of this brochure is for informational purposes only.
 It is not intended to replace evaluation by a physician.
 If you have questions or medical concerns, please contact your allergist/immunologist.